At a Glance: Best 10/22 Stock Upgrades

 These are some examples of questions that will help you match stock style and features to the expected function.

 Styles of Ruger 10/22 Stocks

-One reason that a 10/22 stock upgrade can so radically change the look of the weapon is that there are multiple styles available, and style is just a starting point.
+One reason that a 10/22 stock upgrade can so radically change the look of the weapon is that there are 6 different styles available, and style is just a starting point.
 (We’ll talk about the other aspects in the following section.)

 The six most common styles are: